 Peter Jonna has worked in Oaktree's GFI Energy Group since 2013, where he is responsible for sourcing, executing and overseeing investments in leading companies in the energy, utility and industrials sectors.
-Mr. Jonna has been a managing director at Oaktree since January 2020.
-Mr. Jonna's prior positions include serving as a senior vice president from July 2017 to January 2020 and as a Vice President from July 2015 to July 2017.
-Mr. Jonna presently serves on the boards of directors of: Building Infrastructure Solutions Group, a privately held building services company; Shoals Technologies Group Inc., a publicly held manufacturing company; Renewable Energy Infrastructure Group, a privately held renewable energy services company; Montrose Environmental Group, Inc., a publicly held environmental services company; and Infrastructure & Energy Alternatives, Inc., a publicly held infrastructure construction company.
-Mr. Jonna previously served on the board of directors of Sterling Lumber Company.
+Mr. Jonna has been a Managing Director at Oaktree since January 2020.
+Mr. Jonna's prior positions include serving as a senior Vice President from July 2017 to January 2020 and as a Vice President from July 2015 to July 2017.
+Mr. Jonna presently serves on the boards of directors of: Building Infrastructure Solutions Group, a privately held building services company; Shoals Technologies Group Inc., a publicly held manufacturing company; Renewable Energy Infrastructure Group, a privately held renewable energy services company; and Montrose Environmental Group, Inc., a publicly held environmental services company.
+Mr. Jonna previously served on the boards of directors of Sterling Lumber Company and Infrastructure & Energy Alternatives, Inc., a publicly held infrastructure construction company.
 Prior to joining Oaktree, Mr. Jonna was an investment analyst in the Americas investment team of the UBS Infrastructure Asset Management strategy, investing directly in energy, power and transportation infrastructure assets.
 Mr. Jonna began his career as a project development engineer in Skanska's Large Projects Group which focused on developing and constructing public private partnerships and infrastructure development projects.
-Mr. Jonna earned an M.S. in civil engineering from Stanford University and a B.S. in civil engineering from University of California, Los Angeles.
+Mr. Jonna earned an M.S. in civil engineering from University of California, Los Angeles.
 Mr. Jonna was nominated to serve on our board of directors because of his expertise in the energy, utility and industrials sectors.

-Jason Lee is a managing director and co-portfolio manager at Oaktree where he is responsible for managing the Power Opportunities investment strategy, focused on private equity investments in leading companies serving the energy and utility sectors.
+Jason Lee is a Managing Director and Co-portfolio Manager at Oaktree where he is responsible for managing the Power Opportunities investment strategy, focused on private equity investments in leading companies serving the energy and utility sectors.
 Mr. Lee is responsible for the overall management of the group and its investing activities, including setting investment strategy, sourcing and executing investment opportunities and board oversight of the group's portfolio companies.
 Mr. Lee has worked at Oaktree since 2009.
 Mr. Lee currently serves on the boards of NAPEC and Shoals Technologies Group Inc., a publicly held manufacturing company.
 Prior to Oaktree, Mr. Lee worked for a number of years as an executive in the operational management of several companies, some of which he co-founded, and has advised a number of companies and government organizations in the areas of entrepreneurial strategy, investments and finance.
 Mr. Lee began his career at J.P.
 Morgan's technology, media and telecom investment banking practice.
 Mr. Lee received his B.S. degree from the University of California, Berkeley and an M.B.A. from the UCLA Anderson School of Management where he serves as a member of the finance faculty and teaches courses on corporate finance, entrepreneurship and private equity.
 Mr. Lee was nominated to serve on our board of directors because of his expertise in the areas of finance and energy.